-There are many challenges a health coach can face when working with clients.
-Making lifestyle and behavior changes is a difficult and bumpy road.
+Health coaches can face many challenges when working with clients which can make behavior changes difficult.
 While a health coach is there to help clients make progress towards their goals, it isn’t always going to be smooth sailing.
 Sometimes the only thing holding clients back is themselves.

 Client resistance and non-compliance can be difficult obstacles to overcome for both the client and the health coach.
 For clients, it can result in a lack of progress and an increase in self-doubt.
 For health coaches, non-compliance may contribute to frustration and even burnout.
 But by better understanding the causes and signs of resistance, health coaches can better prepare to help clients through it.

 Here are seven ways health coaches coach through client resistance.
 Some techniques are as easy as asking the right questions, while others may encourage further education.
 But before health coaches dive into ways to coach through resistance, it’s important to recognize the signs and causes of health coaching resistance.